-6.1.1 Attainment Rates
+6.1.1 ATTAINMENT RATES

-While graduation rates measure the percentage of students who complete their programs, attainment rates measure the percentage of citizens who have finished a given level of education.
+While graduation rates measure the percentage of students who complete their programs, attainment rates measure the percentage of citizens who have achieved a given level of education.
 A high level in one does not mean a high level in the other.
 Even jurisdictions that have low levels of access and completion might have quite high levels of attainment, due to immigration either from abroad or from other parts of the country.

-Figure 6.2 shows the highest level of educational attainment of Canadians aged 25-64.11 It shows a clear upward trend over time.
+Figure 6.2 shows the highest level of educational attainment of Canadians aged 25-64.
+It shows a clear upward trend over time.
 In 2000, only 40% of Canadians had a postsecondary credential of some kind.
-By 2018, that figure had risen to 58%.
-Attainment at all postsecondary levels increased: working-aged Canadians with college credentials increased from 20 to 28%, those with bachelor's degrees from 13 to 22%, and those with graduate degrees from 7 to 10%.
-This is within expectations:
+By 2020, that figure had risen to 60%.
+Attainment at all postsecondary levels increased: working-aged Canadians with college credentials increased from 20 to 26%, those with bachelor's degrees from 13 to 23%, and those with graduate degrees from 7 to11%.
+This is what one would expect, as older workers with less education age out of the sample to be replaced by younger, more educated ones.